-When the surface of wood has cracks and blemishes or gaps between joints, we use putty or wood filler to fill these gaps.
+When the surface of the wood has cracks and blemishes or gaps between joints, we use putty or wood filler to fill these gaps.
 Although we use these two materials for similar purposes, they are distinctly different from each other.
 We also use each one for a specific set of tasks.
-In this post, we take a close look at the differences between wood putty Vs. wood filler and the advantages and disadvantages of using each one.
+In this post, we examine the differences between wood putty and wood filler and the advantages and disadvantages of using each one.

-The primary difference between wood putty and wood filler is that we add sawdust or wood fibers to a filler, bound with epoxy.
-Wood putty, on the other hand, is a pre-mixed substance and has waterproof properties.
+The primary difference between wood putty and wood filler is that we add sawdust or wood fibers bound with epoxy.
+On the other hand, Wood putty is a pre-mixed substance and has waterproof properties.
 In contrast, wood filler is not weatherproof, and you cannot use it outdoors.

 Difference Between Wood Putty Vs. Wood Filler

 In reality, manufacturers don’t produce two different products designated as “putty” or “filler.”
-It is the way we use the product that puts it in either the category of putty or filler.
-Let us now take a look at the main differences between wood filler Vs. wood putty:
+The way we use the product puts it in either the category of putty or filler.
+Let us now look at the main differences between wood filler Vs. wood putty: